keremyldrr/visnav_exercises/wiki/Setup.md

 After that you should be able to build and run the project.
 To verify that installation worked well run the `test_ceres_se3` executable.
+(First select the executable, then run it.
+Both can be done at the lower left inside QtCreator.)
 You should get the following output:

 <img src="images/TestOutput.png" width="500" />